-FlexBASIC is the BASIC language supported by the FlexProp compiler for the Parallax Propeller and Prop2.
+FlexBASIC is the BASIC language support of the fastspin compiler for the Parallax Propeller and Prop2.
 It is a BASIC dialect similar to FreeBASIC or Microsoft BASIC, but with a few differences.
 On the Propeller chip it compiles to LMM code (machine language) which runs quite quickly.